SylvieCanongia/REACT-JS-Currency-converter/README.md

 - Dynamic display of currencies list.

-- Add state on currencies display and add a toggle button
+- Addition state on currencies display and add a toggle button

-- Add state on base amount and currency name
+- Addition state on base amount and currency name

 - Selection of the currency in the list on click and dynamic conversion of a fix base amount

-- Implement a controlled field to filter currencies.
+- Implemention of a controlled field to filter currencies.

-- Add currencies filter on input search.
+- Addition currencies filter on input search.

 - Dynamization of the document title according to the selected currency with 'componentDidUpdate'.

+- Addition of an input and a controlled field on it to enter the amount to convert and do the conversion.

 ## Video presentation